 Cyber-attacks are now increasing in volume and complexity.
-This has made cyber threat-hunting tools an essential part of any modern organization’s cybersecurity strategy.
+This has made threat-hunting tools an essential part of any modern organization’s cybersecurity strategy.
 Threat actors often lurk in networks for weeks or even months before they are discovered, posing a significant risk to data, information, and services.

 However, not all organizations can afford threat-hunting tools or even know where to start when it comes to cyber threat hunting.
-Fortunately, modern threat-hunting tools have made it easier for companies to deploy established cyber threat-hunting security systems – ensuring an extra layer of protection for your network.
+Fortunately, modern threat-hunting tools have made it easier for companies to deploy established cyber threat-hunting systems – ensuring an extra layer of protection for your network.

 What Is Cyber Threat Hunting?